 I serve this soup topped with a dollop of ricotta cheese, a sprinkle of grated parmesan cheese, and a little fresh basil on top.
 If you like your soup on the cheesier side, serve it topped with grated mozzarella cheese.

-I serve this soup with the same sides that I serve lasagna with – my quick homemade garlic knots, easy homemade garlic breadsticks, or a simple green salad.
+I serve this soup with the same sides that I serve lasagna with – my quick homemade garlic knots, easy homemade garlic breadsticks, no knead bread, and a simple green salad.

 If you’ve tried this lasagna soup recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who've made my recipes!